 COVID-19 is making headlines all over the world, leading to travel bans and the cancellation of major events.
 If you’re planning your own event, say a wedding, you’re probably wondering if wedding cancellation insurance will cover you if the virus causes you to have to cancel or postpone the event.
-The short answer is that if you bought insurance before the outbreak started, you should be fine.
-If you’re shopping for wedding insurance now, it won’t cover COVID-19.
+The short answer is that if you bought insurance before

 With large events being cancelled left and right these days as a precaution to prevent the spread of COVID-19, governments advising citizens not to travel, and news outlets warning about shortages related to the outbreak, a lot of young Canadians who are planning weddings this Spring and Summer are freaking out…maybe not about the virus itself, but about whether it will throw off the delicate coordination of venues, vendors and guests that all have to come together to make the big day happen.